 Indices with a colon, going from an index to (but not including) another index are called slices.
-With numpy arrays, the computations are still done by loops, but in efficient, compiled, highly optimized code in C or Fortran.
-Such array operations can also easily be distributed among many processors on parallel computers.
+With numpy arrays, the computations are still done by loops, but in efficient, compiled, highly optimized C or Fortran code.
+Such loops are sometimes referred to as vectorized loops.
+Such loops can also easily be distributed among many processors on parallel computers.
 We say that the scalar code above, working on an element (a scalar) at a time, has been replaced by an equivalent vectorized code.
 The process of vectorizing code is called vectorization.